Cyphrme/Coze/README.md

 binaries in JSON messages.
 A minor concern was that "payload"/"pay" may denote including arbitrary binary values.

 ## `head` has `alg` and other stuff in it.
 Why are cryptographic components mixed?
 Coze's `head` includes all payload information, a design we've dubbed a "fat head".
 We consider single pass hashing critical for Coze's simple design as it is human friendly, requires less complexity, and alternatives provide low additional value.

-Verifying a signed raw message requires hashing `head`.
+Verifying a signed raw message already requires hashing `head`.
 Parsing `alg` from `head` is a small additional cost.

 Alternative schemes require a larger canon, `{"head":{...},"pay":{...}}`, or concatenation like `digest(head) || digest(pay)`.
 By hashing only `head`, the